15532th/avtdl/README.md

 Formatting is performed by taking any text enclosed in `{}` and, if it contains a name of field of the currently processed record, replacing it with the value of the field.

+Special values listed in the `output_format` option of the [to_file](PLUGINS.md#tofile---write-record-to-a-text-file) plugin entity can be used to replace placeholder with text representation of the record in specified format.
+Record's own field with the same name takes precedence over special value, notable for the "text" field of TextRecord.

 Additionally, any use of %-encoded format codes specified in https://docs.python.org/3/library/datetime.html#strftime-and-strptime-format-codes in the template string will be replaced with current time formatted accordingly.

 For example, the following config snippet uses a template to output each processed record to a separate file, with the record's `post_id` field preceded by current date used as the file name.